pmqs/zipdetails/README.md

 usng the `--scan` option to search for zip records that are still present.

-When Scan-mode is enabled, the program will walk the zip file from the start blindly looking for the 4-byte signatures that preceed each of the zip data structures.
+When Scan-mode is enabled, the program will walk the zip file from the start, blindly looking for the 4-byte signatures that preceed each of the zip data structures.
 If it finds any of the recognised signatures it will attempt to dump the associated zip record.
 For very large zip files, this operation can take a long time to run.